 We acknowledge that our definition of unrolling has been mostly been referred to as parallelization in previous works on stream cipher implementations [GB08, GSB07, Rog07, LLL20].
 We have decided to avoid this term in our work, as it conflicts with the description of multiple unrolled stream ciphers in parallel, which is a concept we need later in Section 5.
 Less commonly, unrolled stream cipher circuits have also been referred to as higher-radix implementations (e.g., radix-64 for 64-bit unrolled Trivium) [GLB+06, HCK+08].
-An FSE 2019 work on the energy efficiency of stream ciphers has used the term unrolling in the same way that we do, and additionally also explored large unrolling factors in order to optimize the implementation properties of stream ciphers for certain settings [BMA+18].

-3 Cost Efficiency Comparison
+3 Initial Cost Efficiency Comparison